 The investigation of Title IX Sexual Harassment matters is dictated by the May 2020 Amendments to the Title IX Federal Regulations (34 C.F.R. part 106) and rests on the process described in the Code as well as the additional procedural requirements outlined here.
-The University is committed to providing a fair, prompt and impartial investigation and adjudication of all Formal Complaints alleging violations of this policy.
+The university is committed to providing a fair, prompt and impartial investigation and adjudication of all Formal Complaints alleging violations of this policy or of any incident of sexual misconduct (dating violence, domestic violence, sexual assault, stalking, or incest).
 During the Grievance Process, both parties (Complainant and Respondent) have equal rights to participate.

-The disciplinary proceedings will be conducted in a manner that is consistent to Tulane's policy and transparent to the Complainant and Respondent.
+The disciplinary proceedings will be conducted in a manner that is consistent to university policy and transparent to the Complainant and Respondent.
 Timely notices of meetings will be given at which the Complainant, Respondent, or other witnesses, may be present.
-Tulane will provide timely and equal access to the Complainant, the Respondent, and appropriate officials to any information that will be used during the informal and formal disciplinary meetings and hearings.
+The university will provide timely and equal access to the Complainant, the Respondent, and appropriate officials to any information that will be used during the informal and formal disciplinary meetings and hearings.